microsoft/opensource-management-portal/README.md

-> v4 development: note that this project will experience breaking changes in the move to v4, namely a rearchitecture in how onboarding works

 # Azure GitHub Management: azure-oss-portal

 The Azure Open Source Portal for GitHub is the culmination of years of trying to manage the